Document Type : Research Paper

 INTRODUCTION

-Chili peppers (Capsicum spp.) are valued as culinary components and as rich sources of biologically active metabolites with diverse pharmacological potential.
-Among these, capsaicin (or dihydrocapsaicin) is the most extensively studied due to its potent antioxidant, anti-inflammatory, and anticancer effects [1-3].
-Its amphiphilic structure, comprising a vanillyl group (4-hydroxy-3-methoxybenzyl) linked via an amide bond to a hydrophobic fatty acid chain (1, Fig. 1), enhances membrane permeability and enables interaction with the TRPV1 receptor, thereby influencing ion transport, oxidative stress responses, and apoptosis in malignant cells [4-6].
+Chili peppers (Capsicum spp.) are appreciated as food additives and as good sources of biologically active metabolites with a variety of pharmacological potential.
+The most widely studied of those is the capsaicin (or dihydrocapsaicin), which has strong antioxidant, anti-inflammatory and anti-cancer properties [1-3].
+Its amphiphilic structure, a vanillyl group (4-hydroxy-3-methoxybenzyl) attached with an amide bond to a hydrophobic fatty acid chain (1, Fig. 1) increases its absorption into the membrane and interacts with the TRPV1 receptor, which modulates the ion transport, responses to oxidative stress and apoptosis among malignant cells [4-6].

-In this context, the present study aimed to extract and characterize a nanostructure of dihydrocapsaicin and farnesyl phenyl sulfone from Iraqi hot pepper (Capsicum annuum) seeds.
-Extraction was performed using ethanol and acetic acid by cold maceration [3], followed by purification and characterization through spectroscopic and microscopic techniques.
-Finally, the cytotoxic effects of the extracts were evaluated in vitro against HepG2 liver cancer cells using normal human dermal fibroblast neonatal cells (HDFn) as control.
-This work highlights chili pepper seeds as an underutilized agricultural byproduct and a promising source of nanostructured bioactive compounds with potential applications in anticancer therapy and nutraceutical development.
+In this regard, the current work aimed to isolate and describe nanostructures of dihydrocapsaicin and farnesyl phenyl sulfone from Iraqi hot pepper seeds (Capsicum annuum).
+Cold maceration was performed using ethanol and acetic acid to extract these compounds (3), followed by purification and characterization through spectroscopic and microscopic methods.
+Finally, the cytotoxic properties of the extracts were evaluated in vitro on HepG2 liver cancer cells, with normal human dermal fibroblast neonatal cells (HDFn) serving as controls.
+This paper highlights chili pepper seeds as an untapped agricultural waste and a potential source of nanostructural bioactive compounds with possible applications in anticancer therapy and nutraceutical production.

 MATERIALS AND METHODS